 Feed plenty of hay all the time, including the day of calving.
-If you are feeding silage, kale, or other green feed, reduce the amount about half for the first week after calving. then gradually increase to full feed.
+If you are feeding silage, kale, or other green feed, reduce the amount about half for the first week after calving.
+Then gradually increase to full feed.
 Your cow will do well without any grain the first day, but needs 2 to 4 pounds the second day.
 As long as there is any swelling in the cow's udder, do not give a full feed of grain.
 Gradually increase grain as swelling leaves the udder.
 Go slowly in getting your cow on full feed.

 You can get a "Schedule of Grain Feeding" from your County Extension Agent.
+It is a useful guide for feeding cows.
 The amount of grain to feed depends on quality of forage available and amount of milk your cow produces.